sta210-fa21/website/content/project/index.markdown

 a copy of the video’s URL.
 You will need this when you post the video in the discussion forum.

-**To post the video to the discussion forum:**
+#### To post the video to the discussion forum

 - Click the Presentations tab in the course Sakai site.
 - Click the Presentations topic.
-- Click "Start New Presentation".
+- Click "Start a new conversation".
 - Make the title "Your Team Name: Project Title".
 For example, "Teaching Team: Analysis of Cars in the US".
 - Click the Warpwire icon (between the flag and shopping cart icons).
 - Select your video, then click “Insert 1 item.”
 This will embed your video in the conversation.